 Faber Writing Academy News

-Writing a Novel Stage 1 for 2021 is almost complete so where to now
+Writing a Novel Stage 1 for 2021 ends so where to next…

 As the 2021 classes in Writing a Novel Stage 1 near completion we asked our scholarship winners what they’ve learnt and what’s next.